 However, NATO decided that SNMCMG1 would continue to participate in the important OAE mission so on 31 March, FGS Datteln and ORP Czernicki, resumed Operation Active Endeavour along the North African coast.
 Apart from a maintenance visit to the Port of Palermo, SNMCMG1 dedicated the rest of its assigned time in OAE surveillance operations and patrolling the maritime approaches to North Africa.
 The two ships also carried out extensive training programmes at every opportunity.

 The current RN MCM fleet consists of the Sandown-class (single role mine hunting) with the variable-depth multi-mode 2093 and the Hunt class (sweeping and mine hunting) fitted with the hull-mounted 2193.
 Supporting NATO operations, amphibious operations, securing Sea Lines of Communication, providing harbour defence and clearing legacy munitions the current fleet (even accepting recent reductions) is highly effective.

 Recent introductions include the Hydroid Remus 100, Remus 600 and Atlas Elektronic Seafox C unmanned systems.
-The Hydroid systems, the larger Remus 600 is called the Recce UUV, support detection and classification whist the Seafox C is a compact disposable one shot neutralisation UUV.
+The Hydroid system, the larger Remus 600 is called the Recce UUV, support detection and classification whilst the Seafox C is a compact disposable one-shot neutralisation UUV.
 Ultra Electronics delivered the Seafox system in partnership with Babcock for the Royal Navy.
 Seafox was instrumental in the clearance operations for Operation Telic around Umm Qasr.